leeanncafferata/clio3-syllabus/source/resources.md

     *[Structure and Interpretation of Computer Programs][]*, 2nd ed.
     (MIT Press, 1996).
 -   Randall Hyde, *[Write Great Code][]* (No Starch, 2004).
--   Andrew Hunt, *The Pragmatic Programmer: From Journeyman to Master* (Addison-Wesley, 1999).
+-   Andrew Hunt and David Thomas, *The Pragmatic Programmer: From Journeyman to Master* (Addison-Wesley, 1999).

 ## Documentation